 In expressing views, community councils should ensure that they reflect the balance of community interest and that the views expressed are set out in writing and relevant to the issues under discussion.
 The Secretary as official correspondent should ensure that they are acting with appropriate authority of the community council to do so when setting out the views of the community council in writing.

 Community councils may identify specific arrangements for consultation on planning applications.
-To ensure the timely update of any change in planning contacts community councils are requested to notify their local planning office directly of the change, as well as the Community Council Liaison Officer.
+To ensure the timely update of any change in planning contacts community councils are requested to notify the Community Council Liaison Officer who will instruct the planning team to update their contact information in line with an agreed procedure.
 The planning contact should be aware of the system for planning applications consultation operated by the council and should respond within the time limits laid down.

 Community councils should encourage participation by other local organisations including special interests groups, civic groups, youth groups, tenants and residents associations, etc to ensure that a wide range of views are known to the community councils.